gboehl/dynare/doc/manual/source/the-model-file.rst

         Here, in the whole model file, ``alpha`` and ``beta`` will be endogenous and ``y`` and ``w`` will be parameters.

+.. command:: var_remove VAR_NAME | PARAM_NAME...;

+    Removes the listed variables (or parameters) from the model.
+Removing a variable that has already been used in a model equation or elsewhere will lead to an error.

 .. command:: predetermined_variables VAR_NAME...;